sturmer/sturmer/README.md

 Before joining Glia, I've worked in [hospitality](https://amadeus.com/en), [banking](https://allitude.it/), [urban mobility](https://bolt.eu/), and [Opera](https://www.opera.com/).

-I'm a grad school dropout but I don't give up easily.
+I failed a few times in life but only when I wasn't given the choice to keep going.

 #### Web